rmtmckenzie/cscw-icebreaker/Start-Coding.md

 # Purpose

 This is a quick introduction to this project, and is hopefully enough to get you starting coding for it!
+Note that not everything has been verified - if you decide to test it out and find a problem let rmtmckenzie know or fix it yourself.

 # Introduction to Meteor